finos/FDC3-conformance-framework/README.md

 ### Who Is Conformant?

-We publish the details of conformant applications on the [FDC3 Community Page](https://fdc3.finos.org/community).
+We publish the details of conformant desktop agents on the [FDC3 Community Page](https://fdc3.finos.org/community).
 Please check there to find out who FINOS has certified!

 [Read the latest blog post here about the certification announcements at OSFF New York](https://www.finos.org/blog/first-fdc3-1.2-certified-desktop-agents)